kanaria69/Mainecoco/README.md

-## You will never guess what Elsa did to the balloon.
-She let it go.
+## What time did the man go to the dentist?
+Tooth hurt-y.